dsagman/picat/readme_old.md

 Now look at this.
 Did you expect it?

 ```
-A=B, println([A,B]). % A and B point to the same memory -> [_10a58,_10a58]
+A=B, println([A,B]). % A and B point to the same unique identifier -> [_10a58,_10a58]

 B=5,A=B, println(A). % B unifies/binds to 5, A binds to B, A is 5 -> 5.

 A=B,B=5, println(A) % B unifies with A, B binds to 5, A is now 5. <- Important
 ```

 Above is a two variable example.
-Both left and right in `A=B` are unbound variables, which means the unification points them to same memory location.
+Both left and right in `A=B` are unbound variables, which means the unification points them to same unique identifier.
 Therefore whenever A or B gets bound to a value A will be also.

 `is` comes from Prolog and is for unifying on numeric values only.
 It allows binding across integer and float numeric data types.
 I have never found a reason to use it instead of `=`.